omnilaboratory/OmniBOLT-spec/README.md

 # Advantages

-Not only BTC instant payment is supported as current implementation of lightning network, but also:
+Not only BTC circulation is supported as current implementation of BOLT, but also:

-* Instant payment of smart assets issued on OmniLayer.
+* Instant payment of smart assets issued on OmniLayer and Etherium(soon future).
 * Cross channel atomic swap of different assets.
-* Decentralized exchange on top of lightning channels with quick exchange speed.
+* Decentralized exchange on top of lightning channels with quick exchange speed and almost zero fee.
 * Collateral Lending Contract based on atomic swap.
-* More flexible contracts for DeFi.
+* More flexible contracts for various DeFi scenarios.
 Interested readers shall directly go to [chapter 6: DEX, Collateral Lending Contract, online store ...](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-06-Mortgage-Loan-Contracts-for-Crypto-Assets.md) to seek more examples.

 # OmniBOLT Terminology